 Spend some time listing your positive qualities and abilities.
 Reflect on your successes and strengths, and remember how you have built these up - including the trips and stumbles on the way that will have been part of the learning journey.
 Acknowledge any negative feelings you have and consciously put them to one side as you start.

-There are few first jobs which expect you to hit the ground running but if you have serious doubts, then it is perhaps worth talking to someone in the job at the moment.
-Ask about their experiences when they started and the support offered by the organisation.
+If you have specific questions or issues where you need more information, it can be worth talking to again with the HR team or someone who is in the job at the moment (and the HR team may be wiling to introduce you too).
+Ask your contact about their experiences when they started and the support offered by the organisation.
 Or speak to a Careers Adviser about how you feel; they can help you think it through and perhaps give you a well-deserved boost in confidence.

 But if I take this job, will my whole career go wrong?

 No. Nothing in life is so dramatic.
 Firstly, you have a choice over whether to manage your career actively or to be a passenger.
 Secondly, as outlined above, changing career in your twenties is relatively easy and not uncommon.